morsssss/benmorss.com/content/rock-theory/birth-of-the-unjazz.md

 We’ll also see harmonic ambiguity of a sort rarely seen in Western pop before.
 Here are two categories, with their phrases and emoji:

 *   🤷🏽‍♀️ _harmonic ambiguity_: we’re obscuring the chord progression or never defining it clearly, and we’re fine with that
-*   🌳 _root in the voice: _the voice contains the chord root, or, better still, as it’s louder and deeper than other sounds, it changes the root from what the instruments implied
+*   🌳 _root in the voice_: the voice contains the chord root, or, better still, as it’s louder and deeper than other sounds, it changes the root from what the instruments implied

 To sum up: even as modern pop incorporates jazz harmonies as they were used in 1970s funk and pop, adventurous R&B and hip-hop musicians have been extending pop’s harmonic language in ways that go beyond these influences.
 They’re exploring things that would have previously been regarded as dissonance, leaning into these dissonances and making them into new consonances in a way that I think has ever occurred in the top 40.